Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Discussion

 \section{Discussion}

-We have shown that the proposed method, via projection based on a novel decomposition of the 4-order CUSUM tensor and wild sparsified binary segmentation, leads to stability and accuracy of the detected change points, as compared with existing methods.
-Moreover, frequency and series information is still available so that we can locate the frequencies and series activated in each change, which facilitates practical analysis.
+In this paper, we study the problem of change point detection within the general framework of a high dimensional piecewise stationary process, via frequency domain analysis.
+We accommodate both cross-sectional and temporal dependencies in the data as well as in the structural change.
+By studying the general framework of changes in the spectral density matrix, we encompass many standard parametric models, such as VAR and dynamic factor models.
+The structure change is allowed to be series sparse and frequency specific, which facilitates practical analysis to discern its origin and impact.
+Specifically, the benefit of exploring the sparse structure is shown via both theory and empirical evidence.
+We have shown that the proposed method, via projection based on a novel decomposition of the third-order CUSUM tensor, leads to stability and accuracy of the detected change points, as compared with existing methods.

 A number of interesting problems await future research.
-Although our method is not sensitive to the choice of $k$, the sparsity parameter, especially for long series, it would be of interest to study effective methods to choose it.
+There's potential for a more comprehensive exploration of frequency-specific information, particularly in fields like neuroscience, which constitutes an ongoing project for us.
 Another topic is to detect change points with data admitting other structures associated to change points, for instance, time series may be divided into groups whose member series may likely experience a change together.

-The supplementary contains five parts.
-Section \ref{sec:notation} gives a full description of the notations.
-Section \ref{sec:proof} and \ref{sec:auxproof} collect all proofs of the theorems and auxiliary lemmas.
-Section \ref{sec:simu_tensor} presents simulation results of the tensor decomposition Algorithm \ref{alg:tensor}.
-Section \ref{sec:auxsimulation} gives some additional simulation results of the change point detection Algorithm \ref{alg:multi}, to show how the empirical performance is influenced by different distributions, different specified sparsity values, the frequency splitting approach, and other methods.